ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Description ==

-With User Role Editor WordPress plugin you can change user role (except Administrator) capabilities easy, with a few clicks.
+User Role Editor WordPress plugin allows you to change user roles and capabilities easy.
 Just turn on check boxes of capabilities you wish to add to the selected role and click "Update" button to save your changes.
 That's done.
 Add new roles and customize its capabilities according to your needs, from scratch of as a copy of other existing role.
 Unnecessary self-made role can be deleted if there are no users whom such role is assigned.